 For up to date and detailed maps of the distribution of each bear species click on the map and then follow the links to the IUCN species pages.

 There are eight species of bear alive in the world today.
 Most of these are further divided into a number of subspecies.
 To find out more about each species click on the photographs or species names below.

 The world’s most common bear species is found in 32 states of the United States, all the provinces and territories of Canada with the exception of Prince Edward Island, and in northern Mexico.
-There are sixteen recognised subspecies
+There are 16 recognised subspecies.

 Found in Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Iran, Japan, Korea, the Lao PD, Myanmar, Nepal, Pakistan, the Russian Federation, Taiwan, Thailand and Vietnam.
 There are seven recognised subspecies.

-Found in Sri Lanka, India, Bhutan and Nepal.
+Found in Sri Lanka, India, Bhutan and Nepal, predominantly in lowland areas.
 There may still be bears in the wet forests of Bangladesh but this is by no means certain.
 There are two recognised subspecies.

-Three extinct brown bear subspecies have so far been recognised; the Atlas bear from North Africa, the California golden bear and the Mexican grizzly.
+Three extinct brown bear subspecies have been recognised; the Atlas bear from North Africa, the California golden bear and the Mexican grizzly.
 A fourth subspecies, Bergman’s bear (U.a. piscator) from the Russian Kamchatka Peninsula, has been suggested.

 Bears face a number of serious threats, each originating from human beings.
 Only by changing human attitudes to bears and their habitats can we begin to address the threats they face in the modern world.